statelyai/xstate/docs/guides/actions.md

 A [self-transition](./transitions.md#self-transitions) is when a state transitions to itself, in which it _may_ exit and then reenter itself.
 Self-transitions can either be an **internal** or **external** transition:

-- An internal transition will _not_ exit and reenter itself, so the state node's `onEntry` and `onExit` actions will not be executed again.
+- An internal transition will _not_ exit and reenter itself, so the state node's `entry` and `onExit` actions will not be executed again.
   - Internal transitions are indicated with `{ internal: true }`, or by leaving the `target` as `undefined`.
   - Actions defined on the transition's `actions` property will be executed.
-- An external transition _will_ exit and reenter itself, so the state node's `onEntry` and `onExit` actions will be executed again.
+- An external transition _will_ exit and reenter itself, so the state node's `entry` and `onExit` actions will be executed again.
   - All transitions are external by default.
 To be explicit, you can indicate them with `{ internal: false }`.
   - Actions defined on the transition's `actions` property will be executed.